JeremiahPetersen/RepoToText/README.md

 ## Prompt Example

-This file is a .txt file that contains an entire GitHub repository with all of the files separated by delimiters (''') The file paths are the titles after the delimiters. ('''--- FILE AND FILEPATH HERE ---) *Add your idea here (Example)*: Please create a react front end that will work with the back end
+This is a .txt file that represents an entire GitHub repository.
+The repository's individual files are separated by the sequence '''--- , followed by the file path, ending with ---.
+Each file's content begins immediately after its file path and extends until the next sequence of '''--- *Add your idea here (Example)*: Please create a react front end that will work with the back end

 ## FolderToText